nihilisticneuralnet/SarvamScholar/README.md

 - Languages: For prototype purposes, I have only written the code for Hindi language.
 Bring more languages into the code

+- Prompt-Tuning: For further optimization of LLM output

 ## References

 - https://ai.google.dev/gemini-api/docs/api-key